 Taking a concern to the next level depends on the nature of the concern but it could include the school governing body, the local authority or external organisations.
-We would ask the local authority to support school to provide this advice to you.
+We would ask the local authority to support the school to provide this advice to you.

-Completed by:
+Completed by: Sharon Donaldson, SENCo

-Sharon Donaldson, SENCo
+Date completed: January 2024

-Date completed: October 2022 Review due: October 2023
+Review due: January 2025